johnandersen777/johnandersen777.github.io/content/about.md

 ---

-- "If the good Lord had intended us to walk, (S)he wouldn’t have invented roller skates" [Willie Wonka]
+- "If the good God had intended us to walk, (S)he wouldn’t have invented roller skates" [Willie Wonka]

 ---